List of Star Wars species (A–E): Duros

-Duros are hairless beings with blue skin and large red eyes, said to be among the first spacefaring humanoid species, including humans.
+Duros are hairless beings with blue or green skin and large red eyes, said to be among the first spacefaring humanoid species, including humans.
 They are known for their superior astronavigational skills.
 Their homeworld is Duro, which is in the galactic core.
 Two Duros can be seen in the Mos Eisley Cantina in the 1977 film Star Wars.
 Cad Bane, a Duro on the Cartoon Network show The Clone Wars, is a professional bounty hunter.
 Duros have also appeared in a few Star Wars games, including Knights of the Old Republic and Knights of the Old Republic II: The Sith Lords.

 The Duros have not set foot on their world since the Empire polluted it with weapons factories.
 Instead they live in large orbital cities surrounding the planet.

 Duros are related to the Neimoidians, the aliens in charge of the Trade Federation in the prequel films, because many years before the Republic, the Duros colonized the planet Neimoidia, and thus the Neimoidians, a newer "version" of Duros, were born.
 Ironically the two races differed in temperament: Duros were normally seen as adventurous, while Neimoidians were mostly skittish.
 The Duros consider the Neimoidians to be cowardly and take offense at being mistaken by other beings for a Neimoidian.
 Duros are also known for their great story-telling skills because of the many places that they have visited during their travels throughout the galaxy: their preferred form of address is "Traveller", as shown in The Paradise Snare.
 Their planet was remade by the Yuuzhan Vong during the war into a bio-shipyard for the Vong's living creations.